kaleido-io/vault-plugin-secrets-ethsign/README.md

 To sign a contract deploy, simply skip the `to` parameter in the JSON payload.

 To use EIP155 signer, instead of Homestead signer, pass in `chainId` in the JSON payload.

+The `signed_transaction` value in the response is already RLP encoded and can be submitted to an Ethereum blockchain directly.